Homotopy Theory of linear coalgebras: Derivations and coderivations

 \section{Derivations and coderivations}

-This section deals with the transition from graded operads to operads in $\mathcal M\mathrm{od}_{s^p}(\mathcal C)$.
+This section deals with the transition from graded operads to operads in $\catofmod {\s^p}(\catss)$.
 The added data corresponds to what is called a derivation.
-We develop in particular the theory of coderivations of graded cogebras over an operad and the theory of derivations of algebras over an operads.
+We develop in particular the theory of coderivations of graded coalgebras over an operad and the theory of derivations of algebras over cooperads.